excieve/dragnet/README.md

 Using CPython (`python` language):
 ```
-INFO:dragnet.addview:average = 1285.14c/s (all_tasks) 162.09c/s (one task)
+INFO:dragnet.addview:average = 1316.64c/s (all_tasks) 163.34c/s (one task)
-INFO:dragnet.addview:total time = 229s
+INFO:dragnet.addview:total time = 223s
 ```

 Using PyPy (`pypy` language):
 ```
-INFO:dragnet.addview:average = 1046.89c/s (all_tasks) 132.16c/s (one task)
+INFO:dragnet.addview:average = 1055.33c/s (all_tasks) 132.30c/s (one task)
-INFO:dragnet.addview:total time = 278s
+INFO:dragnet.addview:total time = 282s
 ```

 Using JS (SpiderMonkey) transpiled from CoffeeScript (`coffeescript` language):
 ```
-INFO:dragnet.addview:average = 1143.62c/s (all_tasks) 144.07c/s (one task)
+INFO:dragnet.addview:average = 1214.11c/s (all_tasks) 151.64c/s (one task)
-INFO:dragnet.addview:total time = 257s
+INFO:dragnet.addview:total time = 242s
 ```

 Using native Erlang query server (quite likely not the best function quality out there affected it a bit):
 ```
-INFO:dragnet.addview:average = 1343.94c/s (all_tasks) 169.51c/s (one task)
+INFO:dragnet.addview:average = 1391.36c/s (all_tasks) 174.55c/s (one task)
-INFO:dragnet.addview:total time = 219s
+INFO:dragnet.addview:total time = 213s
 ```

 TODO: jq (when there's a proper query server for it).

 Even though CPython turned out the fastest among external query servers — it doesn't mean it will be so on all functions (there are cases where PyPy is ≈3 times faster).
 In fact, Erlang will always be the fastest since the real bottleneck is usually in I/O between CouchDB and the external query servers (couch-chakra might address it eventually).
-Additionally there might be a disk I/O bottleneck with these tests as they were run on HDD rather than SSD (TODO too).
+Additionally there might be a disk I/O and bottleneck with these tests as they were run on HDD rather than SSD (TODO too).

 TODO: Write a proper article about all this.